jbosstools/jbosstools-website/features/central.md

 ---

 #### News and Blogs Feeds ![News](../../images/features/features-central_346px.png)
-JBoss Central provides you with the latest community news, announcements and blog articles, so that you always know what's happening at JBoss.org !
+JBoss Central provides you with the latest news, announcements and blog articles, so that you always know what's happening at JBoss.org !

 ***
 #### Getting Started ![Getting Started](../../images/features/features-central_346px.png)